 The Council project team then worked to finalise the scope and funding envelope.
 The Council’s procurement and legal advisers helped adapt standard processes and templates to accommodate some of the features important in an alliance, for example the testing of collaboration in selection processes and the draft alliance contract.

 Market information sessions and dedicated (independent) market support were arranged to prepare the market for the changes ahead.

 The selection process included scoring around meeting the outcomes and delivery competence.
 The face-to-face evaluation included scenarios and presentations to test commitment to collaboration and innovation.

 Following announcement of preferred bidder, a dedicated session to launch the shadow Alliance Leadership Team took place.
 The providers had worked together in preparation of their bid and the commissioner representatives now joined to form the Alliance Leadership Team (ALT).

-Members of the Targeted Prevention Alliance:
+Members of The Prevention Alliance: